Current UVM Students:

 Should I apply to a graduate program or an internship?

 This is really a personal decision.
-The field of dietetics is moving towards a compulsory masters degree, which means you'd have to have a masters degree to be a dietitian, so it may help your future job prospects to obtain one now, or concurrently with an internship.
+The field of dietetics is moving towards a compulsory masters degree in 2024, which means you'd have to have a masters degree to be a dietitian, so it may help your future job prospects to obtain one now, or concurrently with an internship.

 However, by completing an internship you might be able to obtain a job which could then help you fund a masters program later.
 The route you take really depends on your future goals, and whether you are currently interested in practical experience (the internship), or furthering your education in addition to practical experience (masters + internship concurrently or to follow).